CW: Sexual Assault

 Scene I: Notes from the Basement

 Though terrifying to me, here I hide in the recently abandoned men's underwear section of the Sears catalog.
 I flip through old comic books and am captivated by the ads for Charles Atlas's dynamic tension program.
-I think it’s more about Atlas's pictures than the promise that I wouldn’t get my face kicked in by bullies at the beach.
+I think it’s more about the pictures of Atlas than the promise that I wouldn’t get my face kicked in by bullies at the beach.

 Actor's Note: Why did I know I had to hide in the basement to look at those things?
 Why had I already understood that looking at pictures of men was wrong and sinful, something to be ashamed of and guilty about?
 Mom and Dad, did you teach me that?
 Was it Father Aronofsky?
 Family, friends, and neighbors?
 Everyone?
-Did you know that over the years, my lifelong spiral began with shame, then anger and sadness?
+Did you know that over the years, my spiral from shame to anger and sadness began?
 The shame began, its roots quick and deep.

 Scene II: Oil City